ExultCorp/adapt-contrib-objectMatching/README.md

 The answer contains answer text.

-###background
+###questionBGColor

-This will contain  name or hax code of the color which user want as background for this question tab.
+This will contain the color which user want as background for this question tab. this will also get applied to the answer tab if learner select it.

 ##Limitations